What We Do

 Budburst data are freely available for anyone to download and use and have been used by scientists, horticulturists, and educators in the Budburst network and beyond to address current research questions.
 Visit the Publications page for examples of research that includes Budburst data.

 Jessamine Finch, Manager

-is a PhD candidate in Plant Biology and Conservation at Northwestern University and the Chicago Botanic Garden.
-A central aspect of her dissertation research hinges on the impact of climate change on seed germination of native species, and other early plant life stages.
+is a recent graduate of the PhD Program in Plant Biology and Conservation at Northwestern University and the Chicago Botanic Garden.
+A central aspect of her dissertation research hinged on the impact of climate change on seed germination of native species, and other early plant life stages.
 For nearly a decade, Jessa has been working within botanic gardens in curation, horticulture, and research.
 Before joining Budburst, Jessa served as a climate scientist and ecologist for Connect, a project aimed at increasing climate change literacy and action through a positive, place- and asset-based approach.

 Kayri Havens, Ph.D., co-principal investigator,

 is the Medard and Elizabeth Welch Senior Director of Ecology and Conservation at the Chicago Botanic Garden.
 Her research interests include the effects of climate change on plant species, restoration genetics, pollination networks, ex situ conservation, and invasion biology.
 She is on the adjunct faculty of Loyola University, Northwestern University, and the University of Illinois-Chicago.
 She chairs the Non-federal Cooperators Committee of the Plant Conservation Alliance and collaborates with a variety of academic institutions, agencies, and stewardship organizations to help improve conservation efforts for plants and plant communities.